peterlews/DMA-SCAN-PC/README.md

 https://github.com/peterlews/DMA-SCAN-PC/releases/tag/NEW You can download an executable version here!

+First 1 download ONE.INSTALL.zip and install it.

+Part 2 Download DMA.TELE.SCAN.rar Unzip it to your desktop and open it Run telescanpe.exe

 Step 1：The first step is to install DMA on the computer!
 ![IMG_0965](https://github.com/miaomiaolike/DMA-SCAN-PC/assets/70749818/f5df6ab7-9689-4d93-ba68-92a337f764c7)
 Step 2：The second part is to open telescanpe.exe in the released version（Export on a system with DMA installed!）